 - Communal Dining – All of the University of Sydney Colleges provide three hot meals per day.
 The benefit of dining halls extends beyond mere convenience; communal dining provides an opportunity for members of college communities to come together and engage in conversation.

 - Scholarships – Most colleges offer scholarships (though the extent of this offering can vary greatly).
 In some cases, colleges help students access university when they would otherwise be unable to afford relocation costs.

 - Tutorials – Most colleges offer regular group tutorials that supplement study undertaken at university.
 The small scale of college tutorials is conducive to fruitful academic discussions, and erodes the dividing line between friendship and learning.

 - Student Leadership Opportunities – All colleges have student leadership teams.
 Students who attend a college enjoy the opportunity to refine their leadership skills throughout their university lives and manage a vast array of adult responsibilities.

 The Andrew’s Difference

-But there are a few attributes that we think makes St Andrew’s College extra special:
+But there are a few attributes that makes St Andrew’s College particularly distinctive: